Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Our Model

 Throughout the paper, we refer to the term ``model'' as the one from \eqref{eq:model}, which contains a causal structure reflected in the DAG $\cc{G}(B)$ \eqref{eq:graph}.
 Under our modeling assumptions, we find that different models may entail the same set of distributions $\left\{\p^e\right\}_{e \in \cc{E}}$.
 Since the distribution over the observed variables is Gaussian, it suffices for two models to entail distributions with the same mean and covariance.
 Together with \eqref{eq:obs_mean_cov} we arrive at the following definition:

-\begin{definition}[distribution equivalent models] Given a collection of environments $\cc{E}$, we call two models $\big(B,\{\nu^e, \Omega^e\}_{e \in \cc{E}}\big)$ and $\big(\tilde{B},\{\tilde{\nu}^e, \tilde{\Omega}^e\}_{e \in \cc{E}}\big)$ distribution equivalent if, for all $e \in \cc{E}$, \begin{enumerate}[label=\roman*)] \item $(I-B)^{-1}\nu^e = (I-\tilde{B})^{-1}\tilde{\nu}^e$, and \item $(I-B)^{-1}\Omega^e(I-B)^{-T} = (I-\tilde{B})^{-1}\tilde{\Omega}^e(I-\tilde{B})^{-T}$. \end{enumerate} \end{definition} As a consequence, the true data-generating model, and importantly, its causal structure, may not be identifiable without additional assumptions.
+\begin{definition}[distribution equivalent models] Given a collection of environments $\cc{E}$, we call two models $\big(B,\{\nu^e, \Omega^e\}_{e \in \cc{E}}\big)$ and $\big(\tilde{B},\{\tilde{\nu}^e, \tilde{\Omega}^e\}_{e \in \cc{E}}\big)$ distribution equivalent if, for all $e \in \cc{E}$, \begin{enumerate}[label=\roman*)] \item $(I-B)^{-1}\nu^e = (I-\tilde{B})^{-1}\tilde{\nu}^e$, and \item $(I-B)^{-1}\Omega^e(I-B)^{-T} = (I-\tilde{B})^{-1}\tilde{\Omega}^e(I-\tilde{B})^{-T}$. \end{enumerate} \end{definition} \ntext{The definition does not include intervention targets because these are assumed to be unknown.
+They are part of the graphical characterization in \autoref{s:equivalence}}.
+The true data-generating model, and importantly, its causal structure, may not be identifiable without additional assumptions.
 As we will show in the next section, if the collection of environments is a singleton ($\abs{\cc{E}} = 1$), the class of distribution equivalent models is a superset of the Markov equivalence class.
-Under faithfulness, the distribution equivalent models with the sparsest connectivity matrices are the same as the Markov equivalence class (see \autoref{prop:imec_faithfulness}).
+Under faithfulness, \ntext{and without additional assumptions---e.g.\ equal-noise variances \citep{peters2014identifiability}---}the distribution equivalent models with the sparsest connectivity matrices are the same as the Markov equivalence class (see \autoref{prop:imec_faithfulness}).
 Additionally, two immediate results follow from \autoref{def:d_equiv}.
 First, the class of equivalent models cannot grow as we add additional environments:

 \begin{corollary} Let $\cc{E}_1, \cc{E}_2$ be collections of environments such that $\cc{E}_1 \subseteq \cc{E}_2$.
 If two models are distribution equivalent under $\cc{E}_2$, they are also under $\cc{E}_1$. \end{corollary}